elastic/connectors/docs/DEVELOPING.md

 ##### `buckets`

 List buckets for Amazon S3.
-For empty list connector will fetch data for all the buckets.
+For * in string connector will fetch data for all the buckets.
 Examples:

+  - `testbucket, prodbucket`
-  - `[testbucket, prodbucket]`
+  - `testbucket`
-  - `[]`
+  - `*`

 ##### `read_timeout`